 Nicotine replacement therapy (NRT) works by replacing the nicotine in cigarettes with other forms of nicotine that have a more controlled release.
 The dose is then slowly tapered over time to minimise the withdrawal effect.
 Options include slow release patches of various strengths depending on how many cigarettes you smoke per day.
 They can cause skin irritation and insomnia.
 There are various short-acting options available such as gums, lozenges, sprays and even electronic cigarettes.
 They can cause nausea and heartburn.

 Champix (Varenicline) should be used with caution.
 It works by targeting the Nicotine receptors in your brain.
 The medication is commenced before you quit smoking and it makes smoking less pleasurable.
 You then quit on a pre-determined date and it helps manage cravings without the need for supplementing with other forms of nicotine.
 However, it’s not suitable for everyone, particularly if you’ve suffered depression or other mental illness.
-It can cause side effects such as vivid dreams, nausea or light-headedness which are usually mild and manageable but unpredictably in some people in can cause suicidal thoughts.
+It can cause side effects such as vivid dreams, nausea or light-headedness which are usually mild and manageable but unpredictably in some people it can cause suicidal thoughts.

 Other medications such as Zyban (Bupropion) or antidepressants are less commonly used.
-Research is being conducted into other treatments including a vaccination for smoking cessation.

 See Your GP for More Advice on Quitting